chui24/dicomve/README.md

-This is mi little project that i building to my university
+This is my little project that i building to my university